The non-perturbative sides of the Kardar-Parisi-Zhang equation: The KPZ fixed point

 In $d=1$, the time-reversal symmetry further imposes that $\mu_\kappa(D_t,\grad)\equiv 1$ and $D_\kappa(D_t,\grad)=\frac D \nu \nu_\kappa(D_t,\grad)$, such that one is left with a single renormalisation function.

 In fact, three successive levels of approximation, of increasing accuracy, have been considered.
-Generically denoting the renormalisation functions $f_\kappa$, with $f\equiv \mu, \nu$ or $D$, these approximations consist in assuming a functional dependence on momentum only $f_\kappa(\grad)$ (referred to as LO approximation~\cite{Canet2010}), on momentum and frequency $f_\kappa(\p_t,\grad)$ (referred to as NLO approximation~\cite{Kloss2012}), or on momentum, frequency, and fields through the covariant derivative $f_\kappa(D_t,\grad)$ (referred to as SO approximation~\cite{Canet2011kpz}).
+Generically denoting the renormalisation functions $f_\kappa$, with $f\equiv \mu, \nu$ or $D$, these approximations consist in assuming a functional dependence on momentum only $f_\kappa(\grad)$ (referred to as LO (Leading Order) approximation~\cite{Canet2010}), on momentum and frequency $f_\kappa(\p_t,\grad)$ (referred to as NLO (Next-to-Leading Order) approximation~\cite{Kloss2012}), or on momentum, frequency, and fields through the covariant derivative $f_\kappa(D_t,\grad)$ (referred to as SO (Second Order) approximation, since it is the most general ansatz at quadratic order in the response field~\cite{Canet2011kpz}).

 These approximations can be tested in $d=1$ by comparing with the available exact results.
-In particular, the scaling function $\bar{F}_{\rm KPZ}(xt^{-2/3})$ associated with the correlation function $C(t,\vx)$~\eqref{eq:correlation} was calculated exactly in Ref.~\cite{Praehofer04}, together with the one ${F}_{\rm KPZ}(pt^{2/3})$ associated with its Fourier transform in space $C(t,\vp)$.
+In particular, the scaling function $\bar{F}_{\rm KPZ}(xt^{-2/3})$ associated with the correlation function $C(t,\vx)$~\eqref{eq:correlation} was calculated exactly for the stationary subclass in Ref.~\cite{Praehofer04}, together with the one ${F}_{\rm KPZ}(pt^{2/3})$ associated with its Fourier transform in space $C(t,\vp)$.
 Both were computed within the SO approximation of the FRG~\cite{Canet2011kpz}.
 The results are displayed in Fig.~\ref{fig:scaling-function-d1}, which shows a nearly perfect agreement with the exact results, without any adjustable parameters.
 Let us point out that the exact function ${F}_{\rm KPZ}(pt^{2/3})$ is known to exhibit a negative dip, followed by a stretched exponential tail with superimposed tiny oscillations.
 As shown in the inset of Fig.~\ref{fig:scaling-function-d1}(a), these very fine features are reproduced by the FRG calculation down to extremely small magnitudes.